In this guide we’ll look at the best staple gun.

-When choosing a staple gun your first consideration should be picking one that is sturdy enough to do the job.
-Select one that has an all-steel construction that is hard-wearing and durable.
+When choosing a staple gun (or stapler gun) your first consideration should be picking one that is sturdy enough to do the job.
+Select one that has an all-steel construction and is hard-wearing and durable.

 You should also consider the mechanism of the staple gun.
-They can be manual, electric, cordless or air powered.
-For occasional jobs, a manual stapler will be fine.
-However, if you use your stapler a lot then an electric or air powered one will reduce the strain on your hands.
+It can be manual, electric, cordless or air powered.
+For occasional jobs, a manual stapler gun will be fine.
+However, if you use your stapler a lot then an electric or air powered staple gun will reduce the strain on your hands.

 You should also consider the size of staples and/or brad nails the gun is compatible with.
 Some can only be used with small staples and nails whilst others can handle staples up to 25 mm and brad nails up to 32 mm.
 If you are using your staple gun to fix sheet material or architrave, check that the gun will take nails that are large enough to do this.

 When choosing a staple gun also check the magazine capacity and how easy it actually is to load the staples or brads.
 The larger the capacity the less often you will have to stop and reload.
 Most modern staple guns have easy to load magazines.

 Modern staple guns are usually very efficient and effective.
 All but the cheapest models come with anti-jam mechanisms for smooth continuous use.

 How do you load a staple gun?

 Different staple guns are loaded in different ways.
 Manual staple guns are often loaded in a similar way to a desk stapler.
 At the back of the stapler there’s a little spring-loaded bracket that you push in and down to release the staple chute.
 You then insert your staples into the end, push down the cover, and reinsert the spring plate.

 However different staplers do have different methods.
 All are generally quite simple but you should refer to the manufacturer’s instructions to find out how to load your particular model.

 How does a staple gun work?